 Provide supporting material, such as:

-- high-quality organisational logo (mandatory)
+- high-quality organisational logo, preferably in .EPS format (mandatory)

 - newspaper articles